 Imagine if a friend told you that they felt they were to blame for being bullied.
 What would you say to them?

 When a person has been bullied, it is very hard to forget what has happened.
 It is something we carry around with us for a very long time and it can leave us feeling very low and vulnerable.
 This impacts on our self-esteem and confidence.

 Feeling better about yourself can take time but hopefully our tips will help:

 - Talk to someone: Having someone listen to you can help you feel less alone.
 You could talk to a friend, family member or another trusted adult.
-Of course, you can always talk to our e-mentors
+Of course, you can always talk to our Counsellors or e-mentors

 - Tell yourself that you are enough: When we’re feeling low, we never seem to remember all the amazing things we have achieved.
 Download our Gratitude Journal and remind yourself that You Are Enough